-- Onshore cables from the landfall to onshore converter stations. - One converter station at the Lincolnshire Connection Node; and - Two converter stations at Weston Marsh. - Onshore cables between Onshore Converter Stations and the points of connection to the National Grid.
+- Onshore cables from the Landfall to onshore converter stations. - One converter station at the Lincolnshire Connection Node; and - Two converter stations at Weston Marsh. - Onshore cables between onshore converter stations and the points of connection to the National Grid.

 Onshore export cables will be installed below ground along this corridor.
-No overhead lines are being proposed as part of Ossian's Transmission Infrastructure.
+No overhead lines are being proposed as part of the Ossian Transmission Infrastructure.

-We expect these cables to be installed using open trenching techniques, with trenchless techniques such as horizontal directional drilling, being employed where the route crosses features such as major roads or watercourses and/or environmentally sensitive areas.
+We expect these cables to be installed using open trenching techniques, with trenchless techniques such as horizontal directional drilling, being employed where the route crosses.